cucumber-attic/gherkin/CONTRIBUTING.md

 When you run `make` it should complain that `gherkin-x.razor` does not exist.

-Now, copy a `.razor` file form one of the other implementations.
+Now, copy a `.razor` file from one of the other implementations.

 Your `.built` target should compile your code (if necessary) and run unit tests.
 You won't need a lot of unit tests (the cross-platform acceptance tests are pretty